 [ sn ]

-Prerequisite: MATH 10a or PHYS 10a or approved equivalents.
+Prerequisite: MATH 10a and either NBIO 140b or PHYS 10a or approved equivalents.

-An introduction to concepts and methods in computer modeling of neural systems.
-Topics include single and multicompartmental models of neurons, information representation and processing by populations of neurons, synaptic plasticity and models of learning, working memory, decision making and neuroeconomics.
+An introduction to concepts and methods in computer modeling and analysis of neural systems.
+Topics include single and multicompartmental models of neurons, information representation and processing by populations of neurons, synaptic plasticity and models of learning, working memory, decision making and neural oscillations.
+The course will be based on in-class computer tutorials, assuming no prior coding experience, with reading assignments and preparation as homework.
 Usually offered every second year.

 [ sn ]